-Lean meat, poultry and fish: 6 or fewer servings a day
+Lean meat, poultry and fish: 6 one-ounce servings or fewer a day

 - Trim away skin and fat from poultry and meat and then bake, broil, grill or roast instead of frying in fat.

 - Eat heart-healthy fish, such as salmon, herring and tuna.
-These types of fish are high in omega-3 fatty acids, which can help lower your total cholesterol.
+These types of fish are high in omega-3 fatty acids, which are healthy for your heart.

 Nuts, seeds and legumes: 4 to 5 servings a week